 - 9.1.
-Certain rights are provided to data subjects under the GDPR.
-In particular, data subjects have the right to: - be informed of the Personal Data held about them by the Association; - access their Personal Data, whether in written or electronic form; - rectification of their Personal Data; - erasure of their Personal Data;
+Certain rights are provided to data subjects under the UK GDPR.
+In particular, data subjects have the right to: - be informed of the Personal Data held about them by the Association; - access their Personal Data, whether in written or electronic form;